 Get a taste of Indian hospitality

 Tourists hold a place of reverence in Indian culture as the locals treat travelers as special guests.
 Guests are akin to God in Indian culture, and the ethos of Indian hospitality revolves around it.
 For Indians, the outlook towards guests is very special as they consider guests as privileged visitors who deserve nothing less than the best.
 The hosts consider it a tremendous honor to get the opportunity of serving guests.
 Get a taste of authentic Indian traditions and hospitality by availing the facilities of numerous homestays that have become very popular among tourists.
-The humble-looking hosts are living examples of what Indian hospitality means.
+The humble-looking hosts are living examples of what Indian hospitality means also you can visit places like kayaking in Goa.

 Be a witness of Indian culture by visiting Varanasi